mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ---

 # Digital Basics
 - What is the difference between analog and digital?
+- What is the difference between big and small endian?
+- What does the MSB and LSB refer to?

 ## Digital Electronics
 - How can you interface two devices with different logic levels?